zixi-liu/Fraud-Detection-Papers/Model-Parallelism/README.md

 - NVIDIA DGX Superpod Solution
 - Automatic Mixed Precision
 - Activation Checkpoints
   - Trading compute for memory
+- Gradient Accumulation
+  - Gradient accumulation increases the effective batch size.
+Increasing the batch size is a very common trick to speed up training since GPUs are massively parallel and can process more data points at once with a larger batch.
 - Offloading - trading memory capacity for bandwidth (Offload CPU tensors not used in computation from GPU to CPU)
 - Model Implementation
   - Tensor, Pipeline Parallelism